-Non-Invasive Intracranial Pressure Monitoring with ICM+
+Non-Invasive Intracranial Pressure analysis using ICM+

 Intracranial pressure (ICP) is an important monitoring modality in the clinical management of several neurological diseases carrying the risk of fatal intracranial hypertension.
 However, this parameter is not always considered due to its invasive method of assessment.
 In this scenario, a non-invasive estimation of ICP (nICP) may be essential, and it has become a Holy Grail in Clinical Neurosciences.